Brian Hämäläinen: Return to Zulte Waregem

 In June 2016, Hämäläinen returned to Zulte Waregem on a two-year contract.
 He made three appearances in the Belgian cup competition, in which the club were eliminated by Standard Liège, and 16 total appearances in the league.

 In the 2016–17 season, Hämäläinen won his second Belgian Cup as part of Zulte Waregem, beating Oostende in the final.

 Dynamo Dresden

 Between 2018 and 2020 he played for German 2.
 Bundesliga club Dynamo Dresden.

 Return to Lyngby

 In September 2020, Hämäläinen returned to Lyngby BK on a deal until the summer 2022.
 In January 2021, he suffered a knee injury in practice; tests later confirmed that he had sustained ligament damage which would sideline him for an extended period of time.
 At the end of the season, Lyngby suffered relegation to the Danish 1st Division after a loss to last placed AC Horsens.

 On 4 March 2022, Hämäläinen made his first appearance for Lyngby since returning from injury, coming off the bench in injury time for Adam Sørensen in a 3–0 away win over Fremad Amager.
 After the club had won promotion back to the Superliga, Hämäläinen signed a one-year contract extension, keeping him in Lyngby until 2023.

+On 12 May 2025, Hämäläinen announced that he would retire after the season.